silnrsi/langtags/doc/langtags.md

 # LangTags

+Language tags are identifiers used for locales, orthographies and writing systems and in extreme cases, just languages.
+For more information on what is a language tag and how they are used in this project see [tagging.md].

 ## langtags.txt

 Langtags.txt contains a sequence of equivalence sets.
 Each set consists of a list of language tags separated by `=`.
 The first tag on the line is the canonical tag and the last tag on the line is the maximal tag.
 In addition, a tag is prefixed with `*` if there is an entry in the SLDR for that particular tag.